Letter of the week crafts for preschoolers is a super fun way to teach your little one the alphabet at home.

 You will need:

-- a letter G cut from construction paper (see pattern: G is for Goat pattern – crystal and company)
+- a letter G cut from construction paper ( all templates for this letter are here)

 - a pair of googly eyes